Abathargh/BigSynth/README.md

 ![alt text](https://github.com/Abathargh/BigSynth/blob/master/BigSynth_bb.jpg)

-AY38910 code from http://playground.arduino.cc/Main/AY38910, formatted in a more accesful way and modified a bit in order to use it as a library
+AY38910 code from http://playground.arduino.cc/Main/AY38910, formatted in a more accessible way and modified a bit in order to use it as a library